rafid-dev/Learning-Progress-Journal/mathselfstudy.md

     - Properties of Limits
     - Squeeze Theorem
     - ε-δ Definition of Limits
+    - ε-δ Definition of left and right hand limits
+    - ε-δ Definition of infinite limits

 ## Books Used
 - *Precalculus* by James Stewart